Bruin-Racing-Baja/DigiSys/README.md

 Simple object to represent digital systems, controllers, filters, etc.

-This file contains $\LaTeX$ equations and is much better read on a dedicated markdown renderer.
+This file contains \LaTeX equations and is much better read on a dedicated markdown renderer.
+A PDF version is included for readability, but no guarantee that it's up to date with the markdown.

 ---